What is kiteboarding and kitesurfing?

 Can I purchase gear with KPR?

 Yes!
-KPR is an authorized dealer for the leading brands "Tona Life" "Cabrinha” and “Mystic”.
+KPR is the exclusive dealer for the leading brands "North Kiteboarding" and “Mystic” in Puerto Rico.
+We have all the gear in stock on the island!
 You will be taught with the latest and greatest gear available on the market.
-We have equipment for sale and a KPR pro will be happy to guide you in the right direction.
+We have all equipment for sale for kiteboarding, foiling, and wing foiling and a KPR pro will be happy to guide you in the right direction.
 We work with brands we truly believe in; this is why we give you the chance to try and let the gear speak for itself.

 What can we do if there is no wind?